schmidtocean/awesome-ocean-data-resources/README.md

 "Catalogue of Sources":  [ODIS Catalogue](https://catalogue.odis.org/)**

 ### Contribution
-Do you have a ocean data repository or platform to add to this list?
-Please submit an [issue](https://github.com/schmidtocean/awesome-ocean-data-resources/issues/new/choose) in this github repository using the Ocean Data Resource Suggestion template, or e-mail data@schmidtocean.org
+Do you have an ocean data repository or platform to add to this list?
+Please submit an [issue](https://github.com/schmidtocean/awesome-ocean-data-resources/issues/new/choose) in this GitHub repository using the Ocean Data Resource Suggestion template, or e-mail data@schmidtocean.org

 ### Attribution
-- The following resource list was initially devleoped based on the supplemental materials from [Disrupting data sharing for a healthier ocean](https://doi.org/10.1093/icesjms/fsz068), with additional work from the [HUB Ocean](https://www.hubocean.earth/) team, Andrea Sanchez Davidson, Kyla Van Maanen, Kate Wing, and [Schmidt Ocean Institute](www.schmidtocean.org).
+- The following resource list was initially developed based on the supplemental materials from [Disrupting data sharing for a healthier ocean](https://doi.org/10.1093/icesjms/fsz068), with additional work from the [HUB Ocean](https://www.hubocean.earth/) team, Andrea Sanchez Davidson, Kyla Van Maanen, Kate Wing, and [Schmidt Ocean Institute](www.schmidtocean.org).
 - Please ensure data used from any of these resources follows the attribution suggested by the owner organization.